globus/globus-compute-common/src/funcx_common/messagepack/README.md

 ## Version Detection

 The first byte of a message is the version byte.
-It contains a single big-endian unsigned integer, and can be read without unpacking the message to get the version of the protocol to use.
+It contains a single unsigned integer, and can be read without unpacking the message to get the version of the protocol to use.

 ## Versions